edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppRecordReplay/GettingStarted.md

 !!! warning
     The source device service(s) must be running will importing and the `overwite` parameter above is `true`.
 This is because the device service(s) are sent messages when the devices and profiles in the imported data are added to the system.

-## Next Topic

-See [Configuration](Configuration.md) section next for details on service configuration.